uchenily/noisepage/script/testing/junit/README.md

 **Code Structure for New Tests**

-- See `TrafficCopTest.java` for an example of a non-tracefile integration test.
+- See `TaskflowTest.java` for an example of a non-tracefile integration test.
 Each test requires a `Connection` variable and SQL statements to setup the tables.
 - JUnit invokes the `Setup()` method prior to each test and then calls `Teardown()` after it completes.
 If you need different granularity, see the JUnit5 documentation.
 For instance, class level setup and teardown is possible.
 - Functions annotated with `@Test` denote the actual tests.